Event

 Books can be picked up at 925 W. Washington Street on the day of the event, and proceeds support the San Diego Public Library.

-• Book Registration – Purchase one book by any of our featured authors to receive admission for one guest.
+• Book Purchase – Purchase one book by any of our featured authors to guarantee your chair at the event.
+Guests who make a book purchase receive access to the signing line.

-• Three-Book Bundle – A discounted set of all three featured titles, which includes admission for one guest and priority placement in the signing line.
+• Three-Book Bundle – A discounted set of all three featured titles, which includes priority placement in the signing line.
+You’re carrying more books, so we won’t make you wait!

 Additional books will be available for purchase at the event while supplies last, and all three authors will be signing following the program.

-Laura Kamoie is a New York Times.
-Wall Street Journal, and USA Today bestselling author of historical novels including Ribbons in Scarlett, and My Dear Hamilton.
-She is also a Goodreads Readers’ Choice Awards Finalist in Historical Fiction, and an Audie Award Finalist, and a former Associate Professor of History at the U.S. Naval Academy.
+Laura Kamoie is a New York Times, Wall Street Journal, and USA Today bestselling author of historical novels including Ribbons in Scarlett and My Dear Hamilton.
+She is also a Goodreads Readers’ Choice Awards Finalist in Historical Fiction, an Audie Award Finalist, and a former Associate Professor of History at the U.S. Naval Academy.

 A Founding Mother: A Novel of Abigail Adams recounts the revolutionary life of Abigail Adams and her resilience throughout the American Revolution.
-While her husband, John Adams, fights for the nation’s independence and forges the foundations of the new nation, Abigail fights for similar independence on her own battlefront, facing loss, plague, defending their home, and making lucrative investments crucial for their family’s future.
+While her husband, John Adams, fights for the nation’s independence and forges the foundations of the new nation, Abigail fights for similar independence on her own battlefront, facing loss and plague, defending their home, and making lucrative investments crucial to their family’s future.

-Elizabeth Cobbs is a San Diego based, award-winning historian, award winning author, screenwriter, and producer.
-She has a Ph.D. in American history at Stanford University and has served on the Historical Advisory Committee of the U.S. State Department and on the jury for the Pulitzer Prize in History.
-Her works span from historical non-fiction novels and history textbooks to the film adaptions of her books such as American Umpire and The Hello Girls.
+Elizabeth Cobbs is a San Diego-based, award-winning historian, author, screenwriter, and producer.
+She has a Ph.D. in American history from Stanford University and has served on the Historical Advisory Committee of the U.S. State Department and on the jury for the Pulitzer Prize in History.
+Her works span from historical non-fiction novels and history textbooks to the film adaptations of her books, such as American Umpire and The Hello Girls.

 More Events